 A new vacuum cleaner could cost you anywhere from $90 to $2000.
 How much do you need to spend?

 At Consumer we’ve done something that no one else in New Zealand has.
-We’ve independently tested over 80 vacuums from over 20 brands.
+We’ve independently tested over 70 vacuums from 20 brands.

 As a member you can access the results of our tests and see the pros and cons of standard, cordless, handheld and robot vacuums.
 We’ve plotted price vs performance too, so you can see how much you really need to spend to get a good one.